jdevfullstack-tutorials/gaming-productivity-specs/README.md

 https://www.designcompaniesranked.com/resources/is-this-retina/

-Well, Apple just made it happen so that we have a better viewing experience.
+Well, Apple just emphasized the term and they called it Retina Display.
 Even in the past, good smartphones were naturally retina for a good viewing experience, especially that